contentful/slash-developers/docs/concepts/links.md

 - Each menu item linking to a photo (attachment).
 - A restaurant linking to multiple photos (attachments).

 A _single_ HTTP request lets you retrieve the entire set of linked resources above, starting with the menu, in one request.
 Contentful's CDN can cache these requests to further speed up future requests.
-This is useful for mobile apps, where developers need to optimize for bandwidth consumption.
-One request allows an app to immediately start displaying content.
+This is useful for mobile apps as it reduces the need for multiple concurrent connections, and the latency for results to return.

 Links bring you other features: